Sanumá

 The Sanumá, also referred to as Sanema, Sanima Tsanuma, Guaika, Samatari, Samatali, Xamatari and Chirichano in the literature, are an indigenous people of Brazil and Venezuela.
 They are related to the Yanomami.

-They number about 1500 and live on both sides of the border.
+The Sanumá number about 1500, and live on both sides of the Brazil-Venezuela border.
 In Venezuela, they are found in the Caura River and Ventuari River basins where they live alongside the Ye'kuana.
-The Sanumá language is a Yanomam language.
+The Sanumá language is a Yanomaman language.

 Conflicts with miners

 On 24 October 2006, their reserve in Venezuela was invaded by miners who destroyed some of their villages.
 In retaliation, the Venezuelan army killed 10 miners.
 This incident led to mass protests by non-Indians in Southern Venezuela.